 Should I Be Worried?

-No. Activities that involve touching the water are safe.
+No. Activities that involve touching the water – like fishing or skipping rocks – are safe.
 But always thoroughly wash your hands after coming into contact with stream water and never drink it.
-We don’t recommend submerging your body into stream waters (swimming) where water can enter your body.
+We don’t recommend swimming or dunking your head or body into stream water.
 Learn more about enjoying streams safely.

 Below are some results from volunteer-collected E. coli data from Four Mile Run and a few of its tributaries since 2010.
 We use the Virginia Department of Environmental Quality (DEQ)-recommended Coliscan Easygel kit with our volunteer program.
 While not laboratory quality, the Coliscan Easygel test results are a reliable, low-cost indicator to determine if further testing or investigation is warranted.

 Across Arlington, our volunteer monitoring data shows that bacteria levels are highest in the warm months (May to October) and during and after rainstorms.
 Those are the conditions that we tend to see the highest bacteria levels and the most exceedances of water quality standards.